The Rainy Day: A Children's Story and Animal Facts

 A Big Green Frog

 After lunch a big green frog visited the garden and challenged the two garden mice to a puddle jumping contest.
 The mice played bravely with the frog but were secretly glad when he left.
 They told me that every time the frog jumped he made splash landings and the water went right up their noses.

 The earthworms from the vegetable patch were in a bad mood all afternoon because their burrows were flooded.
 The worms sheltered under the cherry tree, cleaning themselves and grumbling about having to build new homes.
 "Mud baths are good for the skin," said a passing slug, but the earthworms didn't agree with him.
 The cherry tree tried hard to stay still so that she wouldn't drip water over her guests.

 Luckily, today is sunny and the plants and animals are much happier.
-The garden is recovering well and should be back to normal by tomorrow.
+The garden is recovering well from its soaking and should be back to normal by tomorrow.

 Animal Facts for Children

 Now I'd like to share some real facts about five of the animals in my story.
 They are all interesting creatures even when they aren't part of a story.
 Here are some facts about frogs.

 - When frogs swallow food, they pull their bulging eyes inwards to help push the food down their throat.